 When I played classical netball, at the end of each game both teams were required to stand in a circle with our arms around each other and chant:

 Three cheers for “Winning Team”, Ra, Ra, Ra.

 Three cheers for “Losing Team”, Ra, Ra, Ra.

 Three cheers for the umpires, Ra, Ra, Ra.

 Socks were very controversial on the ’90s netball court.
-Ankle sports socks were the fashion but were banned.
+Ankle sports socks were the fashion but were officially banned due to reasons.
 Everyone still wore them (except me because my mum wouldn’t let me) and usually nothing was said.
-The exception was on the one occasion when my C Grade team Wesley Hill unexpectedly and uniquely won a game.
-Our opposition team (I say that, but I mean their mums) put in an official complaint about our socks and we didn’t get the match points.
+However, exceptions did occur.
+For example, the time when my C Grade Wesley Hill team unexpectedly and uniquely won a game.
+The opposition team (I say that, but I mean their mums) put in an official complaint about our socks and we didn’t get the match points.

 I like to hope that these dark ’90s days of socking shaming teenage girls have passed, but I thought that about Pauline Hanson.

-I am always shocked by sports where the players criticise the umpires.
-This was not allowed when I played netball.
-I don’t know how they achieved such discipline but I think it involved making examples of people.
+I am always shocked by sports players who openly criticise and argue with the umpires.
+This was not allowed, and basically didn’t happen, when I played netball.
+I don’t know how the netball league achieved such discipline but I think it involved making examples of people and burning.

 I only personally umpired one game of netball.
 I had aced the written netball umpiring test and felt quietly confident.
-Then I discovered that in real life it’s all a lot more confusing than in the book.
+Then I discovered that real life is more confusing than the book.
 No-one actually abused me while the game was going on, but after there were a number of official complaints, including from the team who won.